oelarnes/spells/README.md

 | `NUM_COLORS`       | `"num_colors"`      | `GAME`        | `GROUP_BY`    | `len(MAIN_COLORS)`                                                                                                                         | Int             |
 | `SPLASH_COLORS`    | `"splash_colors"`   | `GAME`        | `GROUP_BY`    | Dataset Column                                                                                                                             | String          |
 | `HAS_SPLASH`       | `"has_splash"`      | `GAME`        | `GROUP_BY`    |                                                                                                                                            | Boolean         |

-# Why did you make this?
-Who is it for?

-Earlier this year I developed a card quality metric called [DEq](https://docs.google.com/spreadsheets/d/1n1pfrb5q_2ICYk-vfF3Uwo8t61DJU-5T_DFe0dwk8DY/edit), short for "Estimated Draft Equity", which is designed to estimate the average value of selecting a card in draft relative to a comparable baseline, in order to improve on commonly-used metrics like GIH WR, which has a number of major and minor problems when interpreted as a card quality metric.
-That metric depends on the daily drops from 17Lands.com and won't be replaced by this static kind of analysis.

-While the modeling underpinning DEq remains sound, the estimation of the value depends on several parameters which should be inferred statistically, particularly the value of a pick and the pool bias estimate, and that process has been, let's say, somewhat less sound.
-In order to provide more scientific estimates of the parameters, and to continue on with deeper research, I felt the need to build a python library to enable quicker iteration and repeatable declarations of analysis.

-That need compounded with a feeling that the barrier to entry to working with these datasets is too high and that a tool like this would benefit the community.
-So that's what this is.
-It is for data-curious beginning programmers and professional developers and scientists.
-I hope you find it useful.

-If you're interested in the fruits of my DEq research, or in checking my work, keep an eye on my [deq](https://GitHub.com/oelarnes/deq) repository.

 # Roadmap to 1.0